jlevy/og-equity-compensation/README.md

 ### Typical employee equity levels

-- There are no hard and fast rules, but for post-A startups, this table, based on [the one by Babak Nivi](http://venturehacks.com/articles/option-pool-shuffle#market), gives rough ballparks equity levels that many think are reasonable for tech companies in Silicon Valley.
+- There are no hard and fast rules, but for **post-series A startups** in **Silicon Valley**, this table, based on [the one by Babak Nivi](http://venturehacks.com/articles/option-pool-shuffle#market), gives rough ballparks equity levels that many think are reasonable.
 These would usually be restricted stock or stock options with standard 4-year vesting schedule.
 These apply if each of these roles were hired just after an A round and are also being paid a salary (i.e. not already founders or hired before the A round).
 The upper ranges would be for highly desired candidates with strong track records.
     - CEO: **5–10%**
     - COO: **2–5%**
     - VP: **1–2%**